census-instrumentation/opencensus-go/CONTRIBUTING.md

 Open a pull request against the main opencensus-go repo.

 ## General Notes
-This project uses Go 1.11.4 and Travis for CI.
 This project uses Appveyor and Travis for CI.

-The dependencies are managed with `go mod` if you work with the sources under your `$GOPATH` you need to set the environment variable `GO111MODULE=on`.	`$GOPATH` you need to set the environment variable `GO111MODULE=on`.
+The dependencies are managed with `go mod` if you work with the sources under your `$GOPATH` you need to set the environment variable `GO111MODULE=on`.